AllenInstitute/deepinterpolation/README.rst

 # **Deep Interpolation**

 *deepinterpolation* is a Python library to denoise data by removing independent noise.
 Importantly training does **NOT** require ground truth.
-This repository is currently meant to support the bioRxiv publication results : https://www.biorxiv.org/content/10.1101/2020.10.15.341602v1
+This repository is currently meant to support the publication : https://www.nature.com/articles/s41592-021-01285-2

 # **Principle of Deep Interpolation**